cvlmtg/monarc/docs/usage.md

 - **delay** (optional)

-  The number of milliseconds after which the *onSave* function is called.
+  The number of milliseconds after which the `onSave` function is called.
 The default is 5000 ms.

 - **onUpdate** (optional)

   This function gets called on every state change to see if the state needs to be saved.
-If we don't specify it, the auto save will be triggered on every state change.
+If we don't specify it, the auto-save will be triggered on every state change.
 The function is called with the previous state, the updated state and the action that updated the state.

   ```typescript
   onUpdate: (previous: any, updated: any, action: object) => boolean;